bogdan-patraucean/about/wintoys/offline.md

 :: ===================================================
-:: Installation of AppInstaller and it's dependencies
+:: Installation of AppInstaller and its dependencies
 :: ===================================================